 The U.S. Coast Guard has an outstanding website with even more information on EPIRBs.
 Click here to view the Coast Guard EPIRB Homepage.

-Presently, most aircraft operators are mandated to carry an ELT and have the option to choose between either a 121.5 MHz ELT or a 406 MHz ELT.
+Presently, most aircraft operators are mandated to carry an ELT and have the option to choose between either a 406 MHz ELT or a 121.5 MHz ELT.
 The Federal Aviation Administration has studied the issue of mandating carriage of 406 MHz ELTs.
 The study indicates that 134 extra lives and millions of dollars in SAR resources could be saved per year.
-The only problem is that 406 MHz ELTs currently cost about $1,500 and 121.5 MHz ELTs cost around $500.
-It's easy to see one reason for the cost differential when you look at the numbers.
-However, no one can argue the importance of 406 MHz ELTs and the significant advantages they hold.
+No one can argue the importance of 406 MHz ELTs and the significant advantages they hold.

-Due to the obvious advantages of 406 MHz beacons and the significant disadvantages to the older 121.5 MHz beacons, the International Cospas-Sarsat Program have made a decision to phaseout 121.5 MHz satellite alerting on February 1st, 2009.
+Due to the obvious advantages of 406 MHz beacons and the significant disadvantages to the older 121.5 MHz beacons, the International Cospas-Sarsat Program stopped monitoring of 121.5 MHz by satellites on February 1st, 2009.
 All pilots are highly encouraged both by NOAA and by the FAA to consider making the switch to 406!

 If you need to register a 406 MHz ELT, you can now register online or you may download a beacon registration form from the registration website and then fax the form to us at: (301) 817-4565.
 For any other registration questions, please call us at: 1-888-212-SAVE (7283).